-Everest's 100 years of destiny and death on the roof the world
+Everest's 100 years of destiny and death on the roof of the world

 While the expedition of 1921 didn't attempt a summit, it certainly paved the way for the first successful ascent in 1953, led by Tenzing Norgay and Edmund Hillary -- and for many more that followed.

-"Everest is now one of the most popular big mountains to climb in the world and, with that, comes an influx of money and infrastructure in the region," says Dzierzak.
+"Everest is now one of the most popular big mountains to climb in the world and, with that, comes an influx of money and infrastructure in the region," says Pilson.

 "However, the popularity of Everest has its own challenges.
 Overcrowding on the South Col Route is a real issue, as are the large quantities of trash on the mountain."